 Two shots are needed to provide the best protection against COVID-19.
 After the second dose, the Moderna vaccine is 94.1% effective at preventing laboratory-confirmed COVID-19 illness.
 Getting your second dose greatly improves your body's ability to fight a SARS-CoV-2 infection; vaccination will help protect you by creating an antibody (immune system) response without having to experience sickness.

 Why should I get a second dose?
-(Wright County Public Health and Moderna specific)
+(Moderna specific)

 It takes time for your body to build protection after vaccination.
 It takes two weeks after your second dose of COVID-19 vaccine to achieve greatest immunity.